amsword/amsword.github.io/_posts/2021-12-02-AML-Command-Transfer.md

 [blobfuse](https://github.com/Azure/azure-storage-fuse).
 The story is as follows.
 1. The user uploads the data to the [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/).
-   Any uploaded file can be accessed through a URL with appropriate authentication header.
+   Any uploaded file can be accessed through a URL with an appropriate authentication header.
    Let's say that the storage account is `account`, the storage container is `container`, and the file path is `data/a.txt`.
-The storage container is some concept of the Azure Storage.
+The storage container is some concept of Azure Storage.
    All data within one container can have the same access level, e.g. public.
    Then, the URL will be `https://account.blob.core.windows.net/container/data/a.txt`.

-2. During the job submission, an ID string can be assigned to the file path through the [AML's Python SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py), and will be used as a place holder for the script argument.
-For example, the file path is `blob_data/a.txt` under some storage account, and the Python SDK generates a special string to refer to this file, say, `ID_of_a.txt`.
+2. During the job submission, an ID string can be assigned to the file path through the [AML's Python SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py), and will be used as a placeholder for the script argument.
+For example, the file path is `blob_data/a.txt` under some storage account and the Python SDK generates a special string to refer to this file, say, `ID_of_a.txt`.
    Then, the
    submitted command line is
    ```shell